Noightmore/stin2_weatherapp/IMPLEMENTATION_INFO.md

 ### Jupyter notebook + python
 - used as frontend
-- data is aggragated and visualized using jupyter notebook
+- data is aggregated and visualized using jupyter notebook
 - fetching and data processing is done using python

 ## Program structure